What is Leave of Absence (LOA)

 - Organ and bone marrow donation

 Once you have met with your manager or representative, create a formal leave request.
-Include this information in a formal leave of absence letter:
+Include this information in a formal LOA letter:

 - The reason for the requested leave